![]() |

 Holiness, not happiness, is the chief end of man (Oswald Chambers).

 Psalm 119 is the longest of the psalms.
 With 176 verses it is the longest chapter in the Bible.
 Every verse, except 4 or 5 contains a synonym for the Word of God.
-The Word of God is spoken of as “His Testimonies”, “His ways your precepts”, “Your statutes”.
+The Word of God is spoken of as “His Testimonies”, “His ways”, “Your precepts”, and “Your statutes”.
 It has an interesting arrangement.
-Over verse 1, it says “Aleph”.
-Over verse 9.
-“Beth”, verse 17 “Gimel” and so on.
-These are letters of the Hebrew alphabet.
 Each section in Psalm 119 has a different letter of the Hebrew alphabet.

 Application